sininen-blue/2526-first-sem/graphics-computing/day-4/slides.md

 ## The Sierpinski Triangle

-The sierpinski trinagle is an object that can be defined recursively and randomly, with proporties that aren't themselves random
+The Sierpinski triangle is an object that can be defined recursively and randomly, with proporties that aren't themselves random

 It's an interesting shape, and we'll start trying to create a 2D version of it